Vision & Mission

 Land Acknowledgement

 We support the Land Acknowledgement developed by The Ohio State University Office of Diversity and Inclusion.
 Find the full statement here.
-We, the QualLab, acknowledge central Ohio as the traditional homeland of the Shawnee Nation, Miami, Wyandotte and other Indigenous nations who have strong ties to these lands.
+We, the QualLab research center, acknowledge central Ohio as the traditional homeland of the Shawnee Nation, Miami, Wyandotte and multiple Indigenous nations who have strong ties to these lands.
 Today, individuals from a broad range of Indigenous backgrounds call Columbus and central Ohio home.
-There is a long history of violent and harmful research “on” Indigenous communities and, while some of this continues today, QualLab is dedicated to educating scholars on working “with” Indigenous communities, if invited.
+There is a long history of violent and harmful research on (not with) Indigenous communities and, while some of this continues today, QualLab is dedicated to educating scholars on working collaboratively with Indigenous communities, if invited.
 We are committed to go beyond “do no harm.”